burningmantech/ranger-comms-scribe/frontend/README.md

 ## Features

-- **Blog**: Users can read and interact with blog posts related to the Dancing Cat Wine Bar.
+- **Blog**: Users can read and interact with blog posts related to the Vox Quietus.
 - **Gallery**: Users can upload and view photos and videos, creating a vibrant community space.
 - **Authentication**: Google One Tap integration for seamless user login.